Michigan flood: Resources to assist flood-impacted areas

 Recent flooding has submerged crops and neighborhoods, and left many Michigan residents with unanswered questions.

-Michigan State University Extension has put together an educational roundup highlighting several aspects of the mid-Michigan flood of June 2017.
+Michigan State University Extension has an educational roundup highlighting questions and concerns Michigan residents might have about recent flooding.
+These were compiled originally after the historic mid-Michigan flood of June 2017.
 MSU Extension will add more information to this page as it becomes available.

 Have a question?
 Ask MSU Extension